Chileans and Argentines ready to gaze at total solar eclipse

 Total eclipses are relatively rare for a particular spot.
 In 2017, millions of people in the United States witnessed the phenomena, with a full solar eclipse visible in parts of 14 states and a partial eclipse seen in nearly the entire country.
 It was the first such widespread eclipse in the U.S. since 1918.

 Associated Press journalist Mauricio Cuevas reported this story in La Serena and AP writer Eva Vergara reported from Santiago, Chile.
-AP writers Almudena Calatrava and Luis Andres Henao in Buenos Aires, Argentina, contributed to this report.
+AP writers Almudena Calatrava, Paul Byrne and Luis Andres Henao in Buenos Aires, Argentina, contributed to this report.